458 Lott Ammo

 The .458 Winchester Magnum will generate about 2100 feet per second at the muzzle with a 500 grain bullet, the .458 Lott will push the same bullet at 2300 feet per second.
 Although not a huge difference in velocity, this will give a great increase in foot pounds of energy.
 The .458 Win Mag has 5084 foot pounds of energy at the muzzle while the .458 Lott registers an almost 800 foot pound increase with a muzzle energy of 5873 foot pounds.

-Today the .458 Lott will most commonly be found in pursuit of dangerous African game, but it would also perform admirably on North American game such as: large bears, elk, moose and bison. .458 Lott ammo is produced by several manufacturers, to include: Hornady, Federal and Double Tap to name a few.
-The most common bullet weight is 500 grains, however, bullets ranging from 350 to 550 grains can be found in commercial production.
+Today the .458 Lott will most commonly be found in pursuit of dangerous African game, but it would also perform admirably on North American game such as: large bears, elk, moose and bison. .458 Lott ammo is produced by several manufacturers like Hornady and Federal.
+The most common bullet weight is 500 grains, however, bullets in various FMJ configurations ranging from 350 to 550 grains can be found in commercial production.

 The .458 Lott is not likely to gain a large following in North American hunting circles, it is a heavy recoiling, expensive and carries much more power than is really needed for the type of game found here.
 However, if you are going to hunt Cape Buffalo, Elephant or any large and dangerous game, the .458 Lott is worth a close look.